ellipsesynergie/bookmarks/readme.md

-# Bookmarks

-A collection of interesting articles and tools related to development...
+# A collection of interesting articles and tools related to development...

 - [DevOps](#devops)
 - [Back-end](#back-end)